sagemath/sagewiki_to_gh-2022-10-10/days102.md

 === Local Organizers ===

-'''TODO: Please put more information about yourselves here if you wish.'''

  * Deborah O. Ajayi, Acting Head of Department and Reader  (Associate Professor) of Mathematics, University of Ibadan, Ibadan.

  * Ini Adinya, Lecturer in Mathematics, University of Ibadan